 The option below Key allows you to select whether you wish to show/hide the Attribution table at the bottom of the Heatmap.

-Theme meanwhile, allows you configure the attribution color.
-The color scale is automatically set to multi-color, but this can be configured when creating the Heatmap.
-When using multi-color, the closer to blue a piece of content, the less clicks it has received, and the closer to red, the more it has received.
-If you decide to use one color meanwhile, the less transparent a piece of content is, the more clicks it has received.
+Theme meanwhile, allows you to configure the attribution colour.
+The colour scale is automatically set to multi-colour, but this can be configured when creating the Heatmap.
+When using multi-colour, the closer to blue a piece of content, the less clicks it has received, and the closer to red, the more it has received.
+If you decide to use one colour meanwhile, the less transparent a piece of content is, the more clicks it has received.